MedioAI/Chrome-Extension/README.md

 > "If you have more Genres, Artists, or other tags to add to the `database` .json files, please do so, all suggestions are welcome.
 Thank you!" - **Wynter Jones, Developer**

+## Donate

+If you feel like the extension was worth your time or enhanced your experience creating AI music with Udio or Suno, please feel free to buy me a coffee!
+[Donate to Developer](https://buymeacoffee.com/wyntera) - keep on rockin' !

 ## License

 This program is free software: you can redistribute it and/or modify